sbraun92/thesisSB/README.md

 ## Source code repository
 This repository contains the source code of the master thesis by Söhnke Braun.

-Detailed citations and references to the work of others may be found in the biblography of the corresponding thesis.
+Detailed citations and references to the work of others may be found in the bibliography of the corresponding thesis.

 ## How to use